zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 ------------

 This section presents features of the ``citeproc-js`` processor that are not properly speaking a part of the CSL specification.
-Some of the functionality described here may or may not be found in other CSL 1.0 compliant processors when they arrive on the scene.
+The functionality described here may or may not be found in other CSL 1.0 compliant processors, when they arrive on the scene.

 #################
 Input data rescue